corda/corda-docs-portal/content/en/docs/corda-os/1.0/api-vault-query.md

 [VaultQueryTests.kt](https://github.com/corda/corda/blob/release/os/1.0/node/src/test/kotlin/net/corda/node/services/vault/VaultQueryTests.kt)

 {{< note >}}
-Custom contract states that implement the `Queryable` interface may now extend common schemas types `FungiblePersistentState` or, `LinearPersistentState`.
+Custom contract states that implement the `Queryable` interface may now extend the common schema types `FungiblePersistentState` or, `LinearPersistentState`.
 Previously, all custom contracts extended the root `PersistentState` class and defined repeated mappings of `FungibleAsset` and `LinearState` attributes.
 See `SampleCashSchemaV2` and `DummyLinearStateSchemaV2` as examples.

 {{< /note >}}
 Examples of these `QueryCriteria` objects are presented below for Kotlin and Java.